-In addition to its staff, WDFW call on the help of private citizens who have skills and training in the capture and handling of many wildlife species that commonly generate wildlife complaints.
-Typically these individuals are referred to as "WCO’s" (Wildlife Control Operators).
-There are many WCO’s throughout the state and although they must be licensed through WDFW, and conform to its regulations, they are not state employees, they operate as private enterprises and set their own fees.
+WDFW enlists the help of private citizens who have skills and training in the capture and handling of many wildlife species that commonly generate wildlife complaints.
+Typically these individuals are referred to as "WCOs" (Wildlife Control Operators), and there are many WCOs throughout the state.
+A WCO must be certified through WDFW and conform to its regulations, but they are not state employees and operate as private entities, setting their own fees.

-Under the authority of their certification, WCO’s are able to trap, capture, and remove raccoons, opossums, skunks, etc. year-round.
-WCO’s do not handle issues involving big game animals such as deer, elk, cougar or bear.
-Those situations still must be handled by Fish and Wildlife Officers and require different services where conventional trapping/exclusion techniques will not apply.
+Under the authority of their certification, WCOs are able to trap, capture, and remove small game or unclassified wildlife such as raccoons, opossums, skunks, etc., year-round.
+WCOs do not handle issues involving big game animals such as deer, elk, cougar, bear, or wolf.
+Those situations must be handled by WDFW Officers and/or WDFW Wildlife Conflict Staff and require different services where conventional trapping/exclusion techniques will not apply.

-The WDFW website and the WDFW Regional Offices continue to provide technical advice and/or informational pamphlets on request to citizens who are experiencing wildlife problems.
-WCO’s, however, provide direct assistance to landowners who are willing to pay for the cost of licensed and trained individuals to resolve their wildlife problems.
-While many conflicts can be solved with information about an animal's activities, or by adopting a more tolerant stance or doing some repair work, WCO’s are recommended for work that poses health or safety hazards, or work that requires special trap setting skills and knowledge of wildlife to minimize inhumane treatment of animals.
+Our website and the WDFW Regional Offices continue to provide technical advice and/or informational pamphlets to citizens who are experiencing wildlife problems.
+WCOs, however, provide direct assistance to landowners who are willing to pay for the cost of licensed and trained individuals to resolve their wildlife problems.
+While many conflicts can be solved with information about an animal's activities, or by adopting a more tolerant stance or doing some repair work, WCOs are recommended for work that poses health or safety hazards or work that requires special trap setting skills and knowledge of wildlife to minimize inhumane treatment of animals.